anebz/finance/small-budget.md

 If you're comfortable with more risk, one option is investing in [dividend reinvestment plan (DRIP)](https://www.investopedia.com/terms/d/dividendreinvestmentplan.asp).
 You buy shares of stock, and your dividends are automatically used to purchase additional shares or even fractional shares.
 These shares are purchased at a discount and without paying a sales commission to a broker.
 Buying a single share of a company's stock can get you started.

 Another option is an **exchange-traded fund (ETF)**, most of which require no minimum investment.
 Unlike most mutual funds, ETFs typically require a [passive management](https://www.investopedia.com/terms/p/passivemanagement.asp) structure, which means lower ongoing costs.
 There are [some drawbacks to ETFs](https://www.investopedia.com/articles/mutualfund/07/etf_downside.asp), for example you have to pay fees on their transactions.
-To lessen these charges, you can use a discount broker that doesn't charge a commission or plan to invet less often, investing more money quarterly rather than small monthly purchases.
+To lessen these charges, you can use a discount broker that doesn't charge a commission or plan to invest less often, investing more money quarterly rather than small monthly purchases.

 If you're comfortable with a lot of risk, you can invest in [peer-to-peer lending](https://www.investopedia.com/terms/p/peer-to-peer-lending.asp).
 [Crowdfunders](https://www.investopedia.com/terms/c/crowdfunding.asp) connect investors with money to lend and entrepreneurs trying to fund new ventures.
 As the loans are repaid, the investors receive a share of the interest in proportion to the amount they have invested.
 Lending Club requires $1k minimum to start, Prosper $25.
 Crowdfunding offers high risk, but also the prospect of higher earnings.